anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 				- while both ReAct and CoT enhance LLM reasoning, they have different strengths:
 					- CoT focuses on internal reasoning, guiding the LLM through a chain of thought.
 					- ReAct focuses on external interaction, allowing the LLM to gather information and take actions in the real world.

+    			- Metaprompting:
+      				- Use prompting to guide the AI model to generate, modify, or interpret other prompts.

 		3. Tools: Tools are functionalities that allow the agent to interact with its environment.
 Tools can be anything from accessing and processing data to interacting with software applications or even physical robots.
 This empowers agents to connect with real-world information and services, much like apps on our phones.
 			- Types of agent tools:
 				1. Extensions (APIs): Extensions provide a standardized way for agents to use APIs, regardless of the API's specific design.
 This simplifies API interaction, making it easier for agents to access external services and data.
 Example: An agent designed to book travel might use an extension to interact with a travel company’s API.